isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

 6. (optional).
 Before running the example, select the probe and specimen 3D model files that you would like to use to accurately reflect your testing environment.
 Ensure that these files are meshed and in the Extensible 3D (``.x3d``) format.
 Then place these files in the working directory of the ``project_live_probe_tip_data.dgp`` file.
 Default models are assigned in the script if there are no models to use.
 The script can be set to read the models by changing the value of the ``specimen_model_file`` and ``probe_model_file`` variables.
 (NEED TO INCLUDE A LINK FOR PARAMETERIZATION INSTRUCTIONS)

+Ray tracing is used to track which section of the part/specimen that the probe is pointing at over each global revision.
+A ray points from the tip of the probe, and the data gets projected to the location of the intersection of the ray with the surface of the specimen.
+Placeholder eddy current impedance data is stored at that location in the parameterization space
+(2-dimensional surface map) of the 3D model.
+The locations of the data in parameterization space are then used to put this data into a 3-dimensional context by rendering this data on the surface of the 3D part/specimen model, which allows for observation of live impedance data fused with previous impedance data recordings projected onto the model in a 3-dimensional context.